-Logogriph brings together knowledge, understanding, design and a programming to delivers sites with impact
+Logogriph brings together knowledge, understanding, design and programming skill to deliver websites with impact

 The focus is results.
 If a site looks great but does not do what it is supposed to then it has failed.
-Logogriph starts by thinking about what questions visitors will have and builds the site to answer those questions and direct them to the call to actions that the site wants.
+Logogriph starts by thinking about what questions visitors will have, then builds your site to answer their questions and direct them to the "call to actions" that the site mandates.
 A site needs to:

 Explain – Always assume a site has about three seconds to explain to the visitor what it is for.
 This is partly given by the style of the site but also on things like the tag line and the imagery used.